 Click training works with dogs of all breeds, sizes and ages.
 You may work with the clicker until you feel the dog has mastered the behavior you are trying to teach him and then slowly begin phasing out the clicker and the constant rewards for a system of larger rewards once in a while without clicking.
 This way the dog will not know when to expect the treat, but will perform the behavior perfectly, hoping for that occasional really good reward.

 Trying to teach the dog too many different things during the same training session will work against you.
-Choose one or two behaviors at a time and give your Chi the chance to perfect them before moving on to something else.
+Choose one or two behaviors at a time and give your Chihuahua the chance to perfect them before moving on to something else.
 Clicker sessions should be kept short, 5-10 minute intervals.
 If the session is too long your dog may get full and stop paying attention or may over-exert themselves mentally and stop wanting to train.
 Rather than go for one long session of clicker training each day, break it up into two or three short sessions, perhaps morning afternoon and evening.

 If your dog is already suffering from weight issues, try to avoid giving too many high fat treats and instead reward with something low in fat such as small bite-sized pieces of chicken jerky.
 This will avoid adding extra calories to the dog’s diet.
 You may also want to reduce the amount of food you are giving your dog during this period of training.

 Puppies are usually more receptive to learning from the clicker whereas an older dog may have been trained forcefully and might take a while to adjust to the new, hands-off method.
 All dogs learn at a different rate and enjoy different rewards.
-Keep in mind that if your Chi is making small advancement, it is still progress.
+Keep in mind that if your Chihuahua is making small advancement, it is still progress.

-If you are going to train your Chi to perform more difficult tasks, you should do them in stages.
+If you are going to train your Chihuahua to perform more difficult tasks, you should do them in stages.
 Say for instance, you are training your dog to lie down and roll over.
 You could begin rewarding when the dog lays down on command.
 Then you could move on to rewarding the dog when it rolls to its back and eventually for rolling all the way over.
 As these are all steps in progress toward the final result, the rewards will help your dog understand that it is doing right and pleasing you.

 Eventually you should not require more than a hand gesture or cue word to get your dog to do the proper behavior.
-Once the pattern of learning is established, you should continue training your Chi in a similar fashion for every behavior you wish to teach him, so that he does not become confused about what you are expecting of him or what the result will be.
+Once the pattern of learning is established, you should continue training your Chihuahua in a similar fashion for every behavior you wish to teach him, so that he does not become confused about what you are expecting of him or what the result will be.